Robert-van-Engelen/Forth500/manual.md

 created with [PocketTools](https://www.peil-partner.de/ifhe.de/sharp/) from the source code file (e.g. `FLOATEXT.FTH`) as follows:

-    $ bin2wav --pc=E500 --type=bin -dMAX FLOATEXT.FTH
+    $ bin2wav --pc=E500 --type=bin -dINV FLOATEXT.FTH
     $ afplay FLOATEXT.wav

 The `afplay` plays the wav file.
 Use maximum volume or close to maximum to avoid distortion.
-If `-dMAX` does not transfer the file, then try `-dINV`.
+If `-dINV` does not transfer the file, then try `-dMAX`.

 To list files on the current drive: